 The Nutrition Liaison is a student organization consisting of all interested Nutrition students.
 The group elects officers and meets as often as members choose.
-Historically, the group served as a liaison between students and Nutrition Department faculty members.
 One member of the faculty serves as the group's adviser; this is currently Dr. Urshila Sriram.

-The Nutrition Liaison plans and executes multiple events during the academic year, including:
+The Nutrition Liaison plans and executes multiple events during the academic year for the entire Simmons community and for nutrition students.